dotsnav/dotsnav/README.md

 Note that you will not be notified of updates to DotsNav, or other packages installed in this way.

 ### Planes
-Attach a DotsNav Plane behaviour to a gameobject.
-To create a navmesh attach a DotsNav Navmesh behaviour.
+Attach a DotsNavPlane behaviour to a gameobject.
+To create a navmesh attach a DotsNavNavmesh behaviour.
 The navmesh border will be drawn in the scene view.
-The value of Expected Verts determines the size of initial allocations.
+The value of ExpectedVerts determines the size of initial allocations.

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image21.png?raw=true)

-To enable local avoidance attach a DotsNav Local Avoidance behaviour.
+To enable local avoidance attach a DotsNavLocalAvoidance behaviour.
 Note that this behaviour does not require a navmesh and has no boundary.

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image22.png?raw=true)

 ### Pathfinder
-To enable path finding attach a DotsNav Pathfinder behaviour to a gameobject.
+To enable path finding attach a DotsNavPathfinder behaviour to a gameobject.
 The pathfinder manages the resources required to search for paths on any number of threads, and only one pathfinder is allowed at any time.

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image23.png?raw=true)

 ### Obstacles
-To create an obstacle add a DotsNav Obstacle behaviour to a gameobject and assign the Plane field.
+To create an obstacle add a DotsNavObstacle behaviour to a gameobject and assign the Plane field.
 When spawning obstacle prefabs make sure to assign the Plane immediately after instantiation.

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image24.png?raw=true)

-Add DotsNav Navmesh Obstacle and DotsNav Local Avoidance Obstacle behaviours as appropriate.
+Add DotsNavNavmeshObstacle and DotsNavLocalAvoidanceObstacle behaviours as appropriate.

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image20.png?raw=true)